mjul/rust-lsp-lab/README.md

 The information is passed in `ImCompleteSemanticToken`.

 ## Other Thoughts
-For the next lab, start with the official VS Code Extension code.
+For the next lab, start with the official VS Code Extension code. `tower-lsp-boilerplate` is good for inspiration but also has a lot of noise when developing new languages.
+The underlying Rust library, `tower-lsp`, may still be useful for quickly building the server.

 # References
 This project was based on this project https://github.com/IWANABETHATGUY/tower-lsp-boilerplate